Alrysc/onb_docs/docs/index.md

 an engine recreating the mechanics of MegaMan Battle Network 6 where all content is user generated.

-The current version of Open Net Battle is v2.0a (specifically, the fifth patch).
-Whenever I write something that says it's about v2.0, I mean the latest version.
+The current version of Open Net Battle is v2.1.2.
+Many pages on this site were written when v2.0a was the latest version, and need to be updated where needed to refer to v2.1.
 Certain things may be different in the next large engine update, and I'll be updating information here to reflect changes when they happen.

 ## Topics Covered